💔 Support Jay Hefner's Family During This Tragic Time 💔

-Pen in hand, Charlie Forde was prepared to sign the contract moments before her shoot last week in Los Angeles.
+Pen in hand, Charlie Forde was prepared to sign the contract before her shoot last week in Los Angeles.

 But then the director told her to wait.